brentp/gargs/README.md

 + it keeps the output serialized even when using multiple threads
 + easy to specify multiple arguments with number blocks ({0}, {1}, ...) and {} indicates the entire line.
 + easy to use multiple lines to fill command-template.
++ easy to --retry each command if it fails (e.g. due to network or other intermittent error)
 + it defaults to exiting all commands when an error in one of them occurs.
 + simple implementation.
 + expects a $SHELL command as the argument rather than requiring `bash -c ...`